 After an economics degree at Cardiff Business School, Steve spent 15 years in the aviation industry, mainly in safety management.
 He gained the Nebosh diploma in occupational safety and was a member of 2 professional bodies.

-Three years ago he left that career to undertake full time church related activities and is one of the leaders at Datchet Gospel Chapel.
+Four years ago he left that career to undertake full time church related activities and is one of the leaders at Datchet Gospel Chapel.
 He is also a chaplain at Heathrow airport, providing practical and spiritual help to staff and passengers.

 Steve and Judi are regularly in a number of local schools taking assemblies and similar activities.
-Steve has been a governor at a primary school since 2009 and has also completed the training to be a chair of governors.
+Steve has been a Governor at a primary school since 2009 and has also completed the training to be a Chair of Governors.

-I became a governor as I wanted to be able to act as a critical friend to the school and as a parent thought it was my duty to ensure my children’s schools strived to be the best they could be.
-I was also inspired to be a governor by my father.
-He was a parent governor and chair of governors at my brother’s school and I saw first-hand the influence and benefits his role had to the school.
+I became a Governor as I wanted to be able to act as a critical friend to the school and as a parent thought it was my duty to ensure my children’s schools strived to be the best they could be.
+I was also inspired to be a Governor by my father.
+He was a Parent Governor and Chair of Governors at my brother’s school and I saw first-hand the influence and benefits his role had to the school.

-I am the link governor for Mathematics and Science and I also Chair the Teaching & Learning/Performance & Achievement committee.
+I am the link Governor for Mathematics and Science and I also Chair the Teaching & Learning/Performance & Achievement committee.

 In my free-time I enjoy reading and always have my kindle with me.
 I enjoy baking with the children and enjoy creating Gingerbread Houses at Christmas.

-I am also a local councilor for Langley and I sit on the Employment & Appeals committee and am Chairman of the Education & Children Services Scrutiny Panel.
+I am also a local councillor for Langley and I sit on the Employment & Appeals committee and am Chairman of the Education & Children Services Scrutiny Panel.
 Many of Churchmead’s pupils live in the Langley area.

 In my spare time, I sing in a church choir and I am also a churchwarden.